jpfairbanks/hpc6220/writeup.md

 problems when the scan operation is something that has a high variance in run time.
 However for arithmetic operations this should not be an issue.

+## Pack
+The pack opertion uses the primitive scan in order to identify the final indices of the data in the packed output.
+Since we are using a partitioned approach we do not need the indices to be propagated this saves the second pass over the data that we make in the general scan.

+## Inner Product
+This problem is interesting because we increase the flop to mop ratio.
+This should be helpful for achieving scalability.
 # Dense Matrix Vector Multiplication

 The clear winner is serial numpy.
 There is just no way to beat optimized C BLAS